Abbey Wealth's free review explains how your EU retirement can be affected by Brexit and how to protect and secure your residency and finances abroad.

 To enrol in the Bulgarian healthcare system, you must first get your residency.
 You will be eligible to access state-funded healthcare based on your residency status.

-To join the public healthcare system you will need your S1 card or, if you are not eligible for an S1 card, you will have to register with the National Health Insurance Fund and pay compulsory contributions.
+To join the public healthcare system you will need your S1 form or, if you are not eligible for an S1 form, you will have to register with the National Health Insurance Fund and pay compulsory contributions.
 This will give you access to a GP, referrals to a specialist, and medicines at reduced prices or free.

 It’s highly advisable to take out private health cover, as the standard of private health care tends to be much higher than that of the state system.